Gift of perseverance

-Gift of perseverance is the doctrine of Augustine of Hippo that persevering in the faith is a gift given by God, but a person can never know if they have the gift.
+The Gift of perseverance is the doctrine of Augustine of Hippo that persevering in the faith is a gift given by God, but a person can never know if they have the gift.
 According to Augustine, without having the gift of perseverance a person is damned, even if he seems to have been elected by grace.
 Augustine himself also believed that Cyprian held a similar view about perseverance being a work of God, and thus foreshadowing the Augustinian view.
 Some Calvinists argue that the Augustinian view foreshadows the Calvinist doctrine of perseverance of the saints.

 Background

 Augustine believed that one receives the Holy Spirit at their baptism, which produces salvation.
-However Augustine wanted to explain why some regenerate people fall away from the faith, even though both groups had the Holy Spirit.
+However, Augustine wanted to explain why some regenerate people fall away from the faith, even though both groups had the Holy Spirit.
 Thus Augustine concluded that some people are given a second gift of perseverance, which is only given to some regenerate people.